2022 GREENLAND PHOTO TOUR 'Colossal Icebergs'

 * Covid-19 Guarantee - your deposits and payments will always go towards a trip.
-If 2021 is postponed by Covid-19, then you are confirmed on the following year tour without having to pay anything extra.
+If 2022 is postponed by Covid-19, then you are confirmed on the following year tour without paying a higher premium price.

 We will have a private boat charter on the wooden red boat seen in the photo below all to ourselves for 4 hours for 4 of the days during the middle of the midnight summer sun.
 Yes, that's going to be all glowing like a sunset for the whole time!

 We pride ourselves on taking you to the very best locations near Ilulissat, Greenland.
 Our adventure tours are for photographers and non-photographers for all ages 18+ and for all physical levels able to do easy to medium hikes 3/10 fitness required.
 Only if you want to join the hikes, it's up to you.

 You will have 6 days and 6 nights in a shared home right on Disko Bay in Ilulissat so you can keep an eye on those icebergs as you eat breakfast, lunch or dinner or even while editing photos.
 Fly your drone from our balcony and get epic drone photographs of icebergs and videos.

 The rooms are 3 / 3 / 2 persons per room with a full kitchen, bathroom with shower, and plenty of table space for editing and Jenni, myself and Alex will be at a different accommodation just down the road, but we will spend our time with you of course.